nelbok/FSEditor3D/README.md

 ## About

 Create a project with multiple places and a starting place.
-- Using Balsam to convert 3D models into QML file
+- Using Balsam to convert 3D models into QML files
+- Using JSON as the file format
-- One model can be used for one of more places, objects or links
+- One model can be used as many as places, objects or links
 - Links are used to have a connection between places
-- Objects can be anything put in a place
-- JSON is the file format
+- Objects are used inside places

 ## Requirements

 - CMake 3.27+
-- C++ 17
+- C++ 20
 - Qt6 Quick

 ## Compilation